seanblanchfield/blog/current/_posts/2025-03-26-ai-org-conversation-framework.md

 - **Data privacy concerns**: AI systems can inadvertently memorize and regurgitate sensitive information hidden in their latent space.

-- **Fairness and bias**: Without careful design, AI systems perpetuate and amplify existing biases, including over-representing and under-representing certain groups or events.
+- **Fairness and bias**: Without careful design, AI systems perpetuate and amplify existing biases, including over-representing and under-representing certain groups,  events and stereotypes.

 - **Explainability**: Black-box decision-making creates liability and erodes trust.
-Agentic approaches that provide reasoning and action traces offer a partial solution.
+Agentic approaches that provide reasoning and action traces should offer a solution.

 Addressing these challenges isn't just about risk mitigation—it's about creating sustainable competitive advantage through responsible AI adoption.